Using Docker - Developer Guide - Cortex XSIAM - Cortex - Security Operations

 Script/integration configuration

 When creating a script within the Cortex XSIAM IDE, you can specify the Docker image to use, within the script settings.
-If you don't specify a docker image, a default docker image using Python 3.9 is used.
+If you don't specify a Docker image, a default Docker image using Python 3.9 is used.

-The selected Docker image is configured in the script/integration yaml file under the dockerimage
+The selected Docker image is configured in the script/integration YAML file under the dockerimage key.
+See Integration metadata YAML file.

 Updating Docker images automatically via pull request

-Docker images Is updated automatically whenever a newer tag is available.
+Every integration/script that utilizes either demisto/python or demisto/python3 Docker images is updated automatically whenever a newer tag is available.
 This happens via an automatic recurring job that updates the Docker image of the content item by a pull request in the content Git repository.
 The pack is then distributed in Marketplace.

 Enabling/disabling Docker image automatic update

-to the YAML file.
-For example, the following will update the integration MyIntegration
+If your integration/script does not use either demisto/python or demisto/python3 Docker images, you can still update it automatically by adding the autoUpdateDockerImagekey to the YAML file.
+For example, the following will update the integration MyIntegration docker image:

-Docker images and you don't want to have it automatically updated, you can set the autoUpdateDockerImage
+If your integration/script uses either demisto/python or demisto/python3 Docker images and you don't want to automatically update it, you can set the autoUpdateDockerImage field to false.

 autoUpdateDockerImage: false